|

 importance of subordination – otherwise our rules of engagement will begin to

-the role of non-constraints explicit is necessary if we are to move forward
+role of non-constraints explicit is necessary if we are to move forward from

-does this modification of our rules of engagement affect the mapping with the
+modification of our rules of engagement affect the mapping with the plan of

 Change?
 Well, in fact, the mapping

-order to define the role of the non-constraints we must decide how to
+define the role of the non-constraints we must decide how to subordinate the

 that, in organic evolution, redundancy and variety led to flexibility.
 What are organic redundancy and variety